 - Blink Smart Co Work Space: A go-to coworking space in Tokyo is Blink Smart Co Work at Roppongi.
 Based in the heart of Tokyo, the community-driven space focuses on its international community, fresh coffee, and delicious food.
 A monthly membership is available for 211 Euro.

 - The Hive: Another centrally located coworking space is The Hive Jinnan.
-Modern-designed workspaces, a photogenic café, and a nice outdoor terrace make a great work spot.
+Modern-designed workspaces, a photogenic café, and a lovely outdoor terrace make a great work spot.
 The price for a monthly membership starts at 233 Euro.

 Coffee shops